1924 British Mount Everest expedition: Preparations

 Like the two earlier expeditions, the 1924 expedition was also planned, financed and organised by the membership of the Royal Geographical Society, the Alpine Club, and a major contribution by Captain John Noel, who thereby purchased all photographic rights.
 The Mount Everest Committee which they formed used military strategies, with some military personnel.

 One important change was the role of the porters.
 The 1922 expedition recognised several of them were capable of gaining great heights and quickly learning mountaineering skills.
-The changed climbing strategy which increased their involvement later culminated in an equal partnership of Tenzing Norgay for the first known ascent in 1953 together with Edmund Hillary.
-The gradual reversal in the system of "Sahib – Porter" from the earliest expeditions eventually led to a "professional – client" situation where the Sherpa "porters" are the real strong mountaineering professionals and the westerners mainly weaker clients.
+The changed climbing strategy increased their involvement, later culminating in an equal partnership of Tenzing Norgay for the first known ascent in 1953 together with Edmund Hillary.
+The gradual reversal in the system of "Sahib – Porter" from the earliest expeditions eventually led to a "professional – client" situation where the Sherpa "porters" are the mountaineering professionals to clients.

 Like the 1922 expedition, the 1924 expedition also brought bottled oxygen to the mountain.
-The oxygen equipment had been improved during the two intervening years, but was still not very reliable.
-Also there was no real clear agreement whether to use this assistance at all.
-It was the start of a discussion which still lasts today: the "sporting" arguments intend to climb Everest "by fair means" without the technical measure which reduces the effects of high altitude by a couple of thousand metres.
+The oxygen equipment had been improved during the two intervening years, but was still not very reliable, and there was no clear agreement whether to use this assistance at all.